eda-ricercatore/boilerplate-code/notes/to-do-list.md

 	+ S1.2, Run-time/Online solutions for adaptive heterogeneous
 		systems.
 	+ S1.3, High-level synthesis for AMS/RF circuits and systems.
+		* For SystemC-AMS
+		* For AMS/RF extensions to Chisel.
+Requires creation of a new HDL.

 ##	Unmet Research Needs